websanova/vuex-worker/README.md

 - consistent interface to deal with vuex.
 - dispatch chaining to avoid retyping namespaces.
 - able to hold state when moving across pages (with easy option to reset or not, should be able to toggle this easily with 1 line of code or option in a config/properties).
+- Vuex hooks for initializing things directly in Vuex (rather then peppering these things around in our page components).